Shares of Canadian pot company higher on Altria interest

-TORONTO (AP) — The potential entry of one of the world’s largest tobacco companies into the marijuana business is sending the shares of a Canadian cannabis company higher before the opening bell.
+TORONTO (AP) — Curiosity from one the world’s largest tobacco companies about the marijuana business sent shares of a Canadian cannabis company higher at the opening bell Tuesday.

 Cronos Group confirmed talks late Monday with Marlboro maker Altria about a possible investment.
 Altria Group Inc., based in Richmond, Virginia, owns Philip Morris USA, the largest cigarette maker in the United States.